Ciapser/Bob-Ross-Progressive-Gan/README.md

 - Training dataset
 - Every phase model (only last generator and discriminator are present)

+## Explanation of concept
+### Gan - Generative adversarial networks
+Gans contains 2 network which are competing with each other.
+One of them is generator and the other one is discriminator.
+Generator is responsible for creating imagesout of noise, and discriminator is responsible for classificating the image to the fake or real label.

+Discriminator is learned based on the real dataset and generator is learned based on discriminator error - if discriminator classified fake image as real, generator enforces pattern behind creation of that image.
+### ProgGan - Progressive Generative adversarial networks
+Basics Gans are not capable of creating images of high resolution.
+Thats why Progressive Gan was intruduced.
+Instead of trying to create big lets say 256x256 image from the beginning, models are competing at smaller resolution: 4x4, then jumping to 8x8, 16x16 etc.

+Thanks to that technique its possible for generator to learn how to create good quality high resolution image.

+Techniques which are used in ProGans for training:
+- Progressive growing,
+- WGAN loss with gradient penalty,
+- Fadein layers,
+- Std BatchNormalization,
+- Pixel Normalization,
+- Equalized learning rate,
+- specific weights initialization

+You can find more detailed information and explanations in the Credits and good articles section, which I highly encourage to read if you are interested in the topic.

 ## Usage
 ### Training model
 To train the network you should put dataset of RGB images in the numpy format, in the main project folder.
 By default it is named "Bob_Ross_Filtered.npy" , but you can change it in the script.
 Then run BobRoss_ProGan_Train.py.
 Training can be interrupted and renewed without losing progress [(1) Look into  Issues!]